Last updated: 180808…,210211

 Successful Bribery includes understanding the appropriate target, the timing of the offer, the amount most likely to generate the desired reaction, whether the one receiving the bribe will keep his side of the bargain, and the best way to avoid drawing attention from witnesses.
 Bribery allows the thief to judge (75%) how much of a bribe is required.
-A successful proficiency check (or rolling under half of their Charisma score) will increase one Thief Function by 25%.
+A successful proficiency check (or rolling under half of their Charisma score) will increase one Thief Function by 25% (generally improving the chance of Heist success by 5%).
 Failure indicates the bribe is inadequate or refused and makes the chance for success correspondingly more difficult.
 The character may be reported to the Watch (depending on the Encounter Reaction).
 Charisma, 0 Penalty.

 The cost of a Bribe will vary depending on the Heist: Simple (d10 gp), Difficult (d10 gp × 3), Extraordinary (d10 × 10 gp).
 More than one Bribe can be attempted.